ungaro/aleo-workshop/unit-1/4-create-and-test-your-token.md

 ```
 transition transfer(token: Token, to: address, amount: u64) -> (Token, Token) {
- // Checks the given token record has sufficient balance.
+    // Check the given token record has sufficient balance.
     // This `sub` operation is safe, and the proof will fail
     // if an overflow occurs.
-// `difference` holds the change amount to be returned to sender.
+    // `difference` holds the change amount to be returned to the sender.
     let difference: u64 = token.balance - amount;

     // Produce a token record with the change amount for the sender.
     let remaining: Token = Token {
         owner: token.owner,
         balance: difference,
     };

     // Produce a token record for the specified receiver.
     let transferred: Token = Token {
         owner: to,
         balance: amount,
     };

     // Output the sender's change record and the receiver's record.
     return (remaining, transferred);
 }
 ```